elba7r/system-v9/erpnext/docs/user/manual/en/stock/accounting-of-inventory-stock/index.md

 In this process, for each stock transactions, the system posts relevant accounting entries to sync stock balance and accounting balance.
-This is the default setting in ERPNext for new accounts.
+This is the default setting in Revalue ERP for new accounts.

 When you buy and receive items, those items are booked as the company’s assets (stock-in-hand / fixed-assets).
 When you sell and deliver those items, an